Amelia Boone, a Great Athlete And an Apple Attorney

-How Do the Pressures of External Expectations Affect the Way You Look at a Race?
+How Pressures of External Expectations Can Affect the Way You Look at a Race

-Everyone expected her to win Spartan Race 2015 and when Amelia came in fourth, she felt as though she had to apologize to people.
+Everyone expected her to win Spartan Race 2015, and when she came in fourth, she felt as though she had to apologize to people.
 She realized life goes on and people weren't disappointed in her.
-That awareness became "freeing" for her.
+That awareness became freeing for her.

-Amelia is a proponent of EQ, which she believes is much more useful than IQ.
+Amelia is a proponent of EQ (emotional intelligence), which she believes is much more useful than IQ.
 It helps on race days when she can get a sense, particularly from people against whom she's raced before, of who looks in a good place and will likely perform well that day.
 "It is, by far, a better gauge of your success in life than absolute intelligence."